-- Individual and group psychotherapy

-- Mental health treatment coordination

-- Intake evaluations and treatment planning

-- Medication evaluation and follow-up

-- Liaison/consultation with other programs and staff.

-- Assessing and dealing with emergencies and hospital admissions as necessary
+- Psychological assessment and Measurement-Based Care - Tailored treatment planning and treatment coordination - Program development - Process improvement - Liaison and consultation with other programs and staff - Assessment and intervention in emergencies and hospital admissions (as necessary)

-Fellow's Role: Fellows have the opportunity to function and contribute much as the Psychologist does, simply under supervision, and with variations depending upon experience and learning needs.
-Thus, Fellows will have the opportunity to treat veterans with a wide variety of diagnoses and disorders from mild to severe; lead or co-lead psychotherapy or psychoeducational groups; provide individual psychotherapy; conduct initial assessments; create treatment plans; liaise with other services, including Inpatient Psychiatry, Domiciliary Service, Compensated Work Therapy (CWT) program, addiction treatment services, etc.
+Fellow's Role: Postdoctoral Fellows will function and contribute much the same as our Staff Psychologists do, simply under supervision, and with variations and differing foci depending upon experience, interests, and learning needs.
+Thus, Fellows will have the opportunity to treat Veterans with an extremely wide array of diagnoses and disorders, at all levels of impact from mild to severe.
+They will be able to lead and co-lead psychotherapy or psychoeducational groups; provide creative and tailored evidence based individual psychotherapy; conduct initial intake evaluations and psychological assessments; create comprehensive, prioritized, and sequenced treatment plans; and consult and liaise with other services, including Inpatient Psychiatry, Domiciliary Service, Compensated Work Therapy (CWT) Program, Addiction Treatment Services (ATS), among others.
+Fellows will have the opportunity to attend daily huddles, mental health clinic weekly meetings, case conferences, and monthly system-wide mental health staff meetings.